Research Bias In Qualitative Research

 7. Researcher Bias: The Unseen Influence

 Researcher bias encompasses a broader category of biases stemming from the researcher's own values, beliefs, experiences, and perspectives.
-These biases can influence every aspect of the research process, from the development of the research question to the interpretation of the findings.
+In real terms, these biases can influence every aspect of the research process, from the development of the research question to the interpretation of the findings.
 Researchers must be acutely aware of their own biases and strive to minimize their influence on the research.

 Strategies for Mitigating Research Bias in Qualitative Research